引用

 關鍵詞:Taiwan Biobank、公眾的科學想像、參與動機、風險認知、科學樂觀主義

-This article employs the concept of "public imaginaries of science" with an interpretative approach to explore the experiences, and values of participants in Taiwan Biobank (TBB) by adopting a mixed methods design that integrates both quantitative and qualitative research.
-First, the article argues that participants interpreted their participation as altruistic civic actions at personal, civic, and national levels.
-Their motivations embodied a collective sentiment and responsibility to contribute to the health of Taiwan's next generation, intertwined with imaginaries of Taiwaneseness concerning future visions for national development.
-Secondly, in discussions about "who represents Taiwanese", TBB participants highlighted the four great ethnic groups as representatives of Taiwanese genome and emphasized the inclusion of new residents with Taiwanese ID cards.
-This reflects an imaginary of biological citizenship grounded in Taiwanese subjectivity, the genetic uniqueness of national populations, and Taiwanese citizenship.
-Finally, TBB participants demonstrated a common characteristic of "participation with eyes shut."
-Generally believing that the benefits outweighed the risks, they paid little attention to "currently invisible and unimaginable risks" and expressed optimistic expectations towards the national development as "the Biomedical Technology Island."
-This article analyzes the diverse imaginaries and collective visions of TBB participants as "promissory publics," highlighting the significance of public subjectivity in scientific projects and elucidating the public meanings and legitimacy they confer upon the national biobank.
+This article employs the concept of “public imaginaries of science” through a mixed-methods design, integrating quantitative and qualitative data within an interpretative approach to explore the experiences and values of Taiwan Biobank (TBB) participants.
+The article argues that TBB participants interpreted their participation as altruistic civic actions at personal, civic, and national levels.
+Participants were motivated by a collective belief in contributing to the health of the next generation of Taiwanese, a belief shaped by imaginaries concerning future national development.
+When discussing “Who represents Taiwanese?” informants highlighted the four great ethnic groups as representatives of a Taiwanese genome, and emphasized the inclusion of new residents with Taiwanese ID cards-an imaginary of biological citizenship grounded in Taiwanese subjectivity, genetic makeup, and citizenship.
+Participants deemphasized “currently invisible and unimaginable” risks when believing that the benefits outweighed the risks, especially expressing scientific optimism for a “Biomedical Technology Island.”
+The diverse imaginaries and collective visions of TBB participants suggest the emergence of “promissory publics” highlighting the significance of public subjectivity in scientific projects and public meanings and legitimacy conferred on a national biobank.

 Keywords: Taiwan Biobank, public imaginaries of science, participation motivations, risk perceptions, scientific optimism